 The observatory has a 40 cm reflector telescope and is of the Ritchey-Chrétien type.
 It is one of the largest telescopes in the Netherlands.
 The telescope has got high quality optics and is ideal for photographing objects deep in the Universe.
 The telescope is simply just a smaller version of the large professional telescopes that stand on remote mountain peaks, making great discoveries.
 The telescope is named after the Gratama stichting.
 This foundation, founded and established in Harlingen, in collaboration with the Groninger Universiteitsfonds has made the acquisition of this scientific instrument possible.

 Photography is not the only way to learn more about the Universe.
 Spectroscopy is perhaps just as important.
-For example, with this technique it has been proven that the Universe is expanding and from which substances stars exist.
+For example, with this technique it has been proven that the Universe is expanding and from what materials stars are made of.
 In spectroscopy you unravel the light in the colours of the rainbow and study the light in all these different colours.
 Colours that are missing provide a lot of interesting information.
-To get this information, the Blaauw Observatory also has got a spectrograph.
+To get this information, the Blaauw Observatory also has a spectrograph.
 This optical system is located in a small room right under the dome.
 The light from the stars collected by the telescope is led to this room via a fiber optic cable.
 Students can conduct research with the spectrograph and thus learn everything about the universe.

 See for yourself!